klcantrell/ffapi/README.md

 ### An API for accessing data on Final Fantasy characters and games

-In development with TypeScript, Node, Express, GraphQL, and the Serverless framework
+In development with Express, Apollo GraphQL, and the Serverless framework